EQPO: Equitable Group Relative Policy Optimization for Clinical Reasoning: Introduction

-\begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item We propose one of the first fair RL algorithm, \textbf{FairGRPO}, that employs \textit{adaptive importance weighting} based on demographic representation and task difficulty, ensuring that minority groups equitable learning signals.
-Our empirical evaluation demonstrates that FairGRPO consistently improves both overall performance and fairness metrics.
-Specifically, FairGRPO reduces predictive parity by 27.2\% against all vanilla and bias mitigated RL baselines, while improving F1 score by 12.49\%.
-Furthermore, training dynamics analysis reveals that FairGRPO improves fairness of the model during the training process, while other RL algorithms exhibit a deterioration of fairness as the training progresses.
+\begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item We propose \textbf{EQPO}, one of the first fair RL algorithms for clinical reasoning models, employing \textit{adaptive importance weighting} based on demographic representation and task difficulty.
+Our method inherits GRPO's convergence properties through batch-wise advantage renormalization while incorporating self-regulating scaling that equilibrates as minority group performance improves.
+Empirically, on QoQ-Med3-8B, EQPO reduces F1 standard deviation by 43.9\% and the maximum cross-group F1 gap by 42.7\% over vanilla GRPO, and on MedGemma-4B it cuts predictive parity by 27.2\% over bias-mitigated baselines while raising F1 by 12.5\%.
+Training dynamics also show progressive equitability improvement rather than the deterioration observed in baseline RL methods.